|Growing Together Playschool||Welcome|

 Dealing with change and transitions can be hard for all of us, especially children.
 I have found that communicating clearly with children regarding time schedules can make drop-offs and pick-ups easier.
 If you prepare your child for what to expect, it is often easier for them to make the transition.

-You are always welcome to stay and play with us for as long as you would like, but when it is time for you to leave you can prepare your child by making a plan (i.e. “I will play one more thing with you , then I will say goodbye.”) and stick with it.
-If your child is having trouble with your departure assure your child that you will return (I can help you review the schedule so your child can predict by our activities when you will return).
+While you are always welcome to stay and play with us if your child needs it, due to COVID-19 restrictions we try to drop off quickly at the door if possible.
+Even if it is difficult, when it is time for you to leave you can prepare your child by making a plan (i.e. “I will play one more thing with you , then I will say goodbye.”) and stick with it.
+If your child is having trouble with your departure assure your child that you will return.
 I am always happy to help your child engage in positive activities during this transition if your child needs or wants it.

 Similarly, at pick-up please try to stick to agreed times, often we adults get to talking and the children are left to play without really knowing when they will be asked to leave.
-If we need to have longer conversations, we can schedule a time to talk, or clearly let the children know an estimated time and our expectations for when it is time to leave (i.e. “We are going to talk for about 15 minutes, you can play here and I will let you know when it is 3 minutes left, when it is time to leave I will help you clean up and we will say goodbye.”)
+If we need to have longer conversations, we can schedule a time to talk, or clearly let the children know an estimated time and our expectations for when it is time to leave.

 Also be aware that I often have transitions that need to happen with the other children or with my family, so please text (or call) if you will be more than 5 minutes late so I can plan appropriately.
 My number is 503 984 7112.

 At Growing Together, we meet around the table two times each day to nourish our bodies and share our stories.

 Snack is typically a grain and a fruit or vegetable.
 For lunch, I try to find appealing, kid-friendly, and nutritious meals.
 I always include a fruit and a vegetable in the offerings.